michaelnisi/troubled/data/posts/2018/podest.md

 {
   "title": "Introducing Podest",
-  "description": "Why another podcast app.", "template": "article.pug",
+  "description": "The market for podcast apps is saturated.
+Why another one?", "template": "article.pug",
   "date": "2018-10-01",
   "path": "2018/10"
 }

-While I’m busy releasing my new podcast app on the App Store, I’m reminded of just how many podcast apps exist.
+Busy releasing my new podcast app on the App Store, I’m reminded of just how many podcast apps exist.
 Why exactly did I write one in the first place?
 Does this choir of apps, offering themselves in the search results, ask for another contender, pleading for its use?
 Faced with marketing blurb fabrication pressure to climb these ranks, I doubt it.
 Isn’t it a waste of energy, when so many developers are pouring their energy and time into similar products?

-## I 💜 Podcasts

 I remember listening to my first podcasts on my computer, which sounds weird now, like eating soup with a fork.
 Among the first shows I’ve followed, come the iPhone, were [StackOverflow](https://stackoverflow.blog/2008/04/17/podcast-1/), [The Book Review Podcast](https://www.nytimes.com/column/book-review-podcast) by [The Times](https://www.nytimes.com), and, Chris Lydon’s, true founding father of podcasting, [Radio Open Source](http://radioopensource.org).
 I fondly remember immersing myself into [Chaos Radio Express](https://cre.fm) and my beloved [Küchenradio](https://www.kuechenstud.io/kuechenradio/), pioneering German shows, back in 2010.
 Podcasts are a personal medium, indeed.